Nagoo/etereo-dna/_docs/recruiting.md

 We don't actively recruit consultants.
 There's no economic incentive to do so, and each new addition makes etéreo a bit more anonymous, a bit less personal, and a bit harder to coordinate.

-So... how did we get to be more than 30 consultants then?
+So... how did we get to be more consultants then?
 ---------------------------------------------------------

 Like vampires, fresh blood makes us stronger.
 New people who are smart and passionate will challenge the status quo and inject new ideas!
 That compensates for the pain of growing.